Alina1906/leadscalendar-api-docs/src/Developer_documentation.md

 **Documentation Format**

-This documentation is built using a static site generator (your choice: Jekyll, Hugo, or MkDocs).
+This documentation is built using a static site generator MkDocs.
 The structure emphasizes clarity with detailed explanations, code samples, and configuration steps for API integration.

 **Getting Started**